-> In the beginning there was underground Acid and become underground Techno. In the old days,

 to match this sound.
 A mountain of "303 clones" inspired by the ZilverBox have also appeared on the market.
 (See 303 clones)

-But the software hasn't lagged behind either, and they've made a science of making their sound resemble that of the TB.
+This also happens in the software, they've made a science of making their sound resemble that of the TB.
+(See 303 software)

 The Din Sync RE-303 (DIY kit)